tom-harke/lead-sheet/Doc/music.md

 My current thinking is that the following ornaments should be removed
  - repeated notes (when they're in the same beat)
+    - whether they are sustained or broken & repeated is a choice
  - trills
  - vamping